What is an apricot Poodle?

 History

+Poodles have a long history dating back to the 15th century, where they were bred as water retrievers.
+Most Poodles were white, black, or parti-colored (multi-colored).
+The apricot shade emerged much later through careful breeding.
 The first recorded apricot Poodle was a Standard apricot poodle named Sowden Yellow Gall, which was born in 1898 in the UK.
 Breeders were fascinated by this warm, sunny color and worked to stabilize it.
 By 1912, the first apricot Miniature Poodle was born at the famous Whippendell Kennel.

-Coat Color & Genetics
+Apricot Poodle Coat Color & Genetics

-The apricot poodleâs coat ranges from a soft peachy tone to a deeper reddish-orange tone.
+The apricot poodle’s coat ranges from a soft peachy tone to a deeper reddish-orange tone.
 This color is not permanent, which means that sunlight, aging, or poor grooming can fade it to cream.
 To protect their coat:

-- Limit sun exposure during peak hours (10 AMâ4 PM).
+- Limit sun exposure during peak hours (10 AM–4 PM).

 - Use dog-safe sunscreen on their nose and ears.